 Non-ad valorem general property tax.—A "parcel tax" consisting of an annual flat fee assessed against property holdings in a city, which tax was designed to raise revenue for deposit in the city's general fund for municipal services, is a non-ad valorem general property tax and invalid under this section where it fell due annually at fixed times and it was not apportioned by the type and extent of municipal services used.
 City of Oakland v.
 Digre, 205 Cal.App.3d 99.

 Sec.
 2. Valuation of real property. (a) The "full cash value" means the county assessor's valuation of real property as shown on the 1975–76 tax bill under "full cash value" or, thereafter, the appraised value of real property when purchased, newly constructed, or a change in ownership has occurred after the 1975 assessment.
 All real property not already assessed up to the 1975–76 full cash value may be reassessed to reflect that valuation.
 For purposes of this section, "newly constructed" does not include real property that is reconstructed after a disaster, as declared by the Governor, where the fair market value of the real property, as reconstructed, is comparable to its fair market value prior to the disaster.
-Also, the term "newly constructed" does not include the portion of reconstruction or improvement to a structure, constructed of unreinforced masonry bearing wall construction, necessary to comply with any local ordinance relating to seismic safety during the first 15 years following that reconstruction or improvement.
+For purposes of this section, the term "newly constructed" does not include that portion of an existing structure that consists of the construction or reconstruction of seismic retrofitting components, as defined by the Legislature.

 However, the Legislature may provide that under appropriate circumstances and pursuant to definitions and procedures established by the Legislature, any person over the age of 55 years who resides in property that is eligible for the homeowner's exemption under subdivision (k) of Section 3 of Article XIII and any implementing legislation may transfer the base year value of the property entitled to exemption, with the adjustments authorized by subdivision (b), to any replacement dwelling of equal or lesser value located within the same county and purchased or newly constructed by that person as his or her principal residence within two years of the sale of the original property.
 For purposes of this section, "any person over the age of 55 years" includes a married couple one member of which is over the age of 55 years.
 For purposes of this section, "replacement dwelling" means a building, structure, or other shelter constituting a place of abode, whether real property or personal property, and any land on which it may be situated.
 For purposes of this section, a two-dwelling unit shall be considered as two separate single-family dwellings.
 This paragraph shall apply to any replacement dwelling that was purchased or newly constructed on or after November 5, 1986.